-Every student is guaranteed a minimum of four years on a graduate assistantship (five years if entering the program with a BA).
+Every student is guaranteed a minimum of four years on a graduate assistantship.
 The majority of these assistantships are teaching assistantships though there are limited research assistantships as well.
 All of our students serve as teaching assistantships since we believe that teaching experience is a vital and valuable dimension of the graduate experience.
 Regardless of the type, assistantships provide cash stipends, grant-in-aid to cover tuition, as well as insurance coverage.

 Conference Travel Award

 The department highly recommends that our students begin to present their work in workshops, seminars and conferences as often as possible.
 The department will, minimally, cover basic travel and lodging expenses for one conference per year.

 Through the generosity of the Mark and Lucy M Stitzer Fund and the Harriet Pencak Endowment we are able to offer grants to support preliminary research on potential dissertation topics, language acquisition and preliminary archival visits.